promises-aplus/promises-tests/README.md

   - `fulfill(value)` moves the promise from the pending state to a fulfilled state, with fulfillment value `value`.
   - `reject(reason)` moves the promise from the pending state to the rejected state, with rejection reason `reason`.

+The `fulfilled` and `rejected` exports are actually optional, and will be automatically created by the test runner using `pending` if they are not present.
+But, if your promise library has the capability to create already-fulfilled or already-rejected promises, then you should include these exports, so that the test runner can provide you with better code coverage and uncover any bugs in those methods.

 ### From the CLI

 This package comes with a command-line interface that can be used either by installing it globally with